-Every company naturally hopes to attract the best talents to join their company.
+Every company naturally hopes to attract the nest talents to join their company.
 The conundrum is that these talented individuals already have dozens of companies vying for their next employee of the year.
 How then do you stand out in a sea of competitors?
-To attract the right employees to work for you, the trick is to ensure your company is as attractive as your products – literally.
-Your office design and layout represent the associated company’s image, making the first and perhaps most impactful impression on job applicants, a significant deciding factor in whether they would like to become a member of your organisation.
+To attract the right employees to work for you, the trick is to ensure your company is as attractive as your products - literally.
+Your office design and layout represent the associated company's image, making the first and perhaps most impactful impression on job applications, a significant deciding factor in whether they would like to become a member of your organization.

 A flexible workspace

 Traditional workplace plans are a relic of the past.
 The rigid placements of desks, chairs, cabinets and other furniture are slowly making way for easily moveable and easily resizable furniture to be moved around and adjusted - think rearranging the office desks, chairs and tables into your desired configuration.
 A meeting table is one such piece of furniture that can be reconfigured and shifted around because they are on wheels.
 The same goes with desks and workstations.
 Holding an impromptu meeting?
 Simply move your desk into an empty spot and resize it to create room for your team to gather and exchange ideas.
 Is the noise level affecting your ability to focus and concentrate?
 Just grab one of those foldable desks and park yourself in a more secluded within the office.

 Perhaps the greatest advantage of a flexible workspace is the absence of an allocated seating arrangement.
 Here, staff have the freedom to choose from any desk or workstation on any given workday.
 These factors allow for a more flexible office space with greater mobility among employees.
 As such, a contemporary workstation mainly features a simple desk and chair with a computer, keyboard and mouse.
 Research show that a flexibility-based workplace model promotes collaboration between teams since most projects are multi-functional and involve many different roles and purposes.